olli991/mib-std2-pq-zr-toolbox/README.md

 A: In the root folder of SD card.
 You can also use `Tools->Move screenshots from root of all drives to the Toolbox drive` function to collect them in screenshots folder of Toolbox drive.

-Q: Is Toolbox compatible with non Navi (single SD slot) units?
-A: Yes, but to install you need to use console/telnet installation method.

 Q: After Toolbox installation I got OBD error 1556.
 How to fix it?
 A: Just run Tools->Clean SWDL history and keep only non-duplicated FW updates.
 Then reboot the unit and clear ODB error with any software that can do that.

 Q: Can I make eMMC backup of my unit?
 A: Use `Dump->eMMC content (exFAT/NTFS SD card/USB drive + ~7.3 GB free space required)` menu.
-As most of the units have 7.3 GB eMMC chips, FAT32 formatted media cannot be used as max filesize on FAT32 is 4 GB.
+As most of the units have 7.3 GB eMMC chips, FAT32 formatted media cannot be used because of 4 GB max filesize limitation.
-It is strongly recommended to use exFAT/NTFS formatted SD card because USB port on MIB STD2 is capped to 5 MB/s.
+Also it is strongly recommended to use exFAT/NTFS formatted SD card because USB port on MIB STD2 is capped to 5 MB/s.
-SD slot and Class 10 SD card allow to achieve the dump speed upto 10 GB/s so the process finishes in just ~15 minutes :)
+Class 10 SD card allows to achieve the dump speed upto 10 GB/s so the process finishes in just ~15 minutes :)
 ```